 All types of alcohol aren’t equal – some can play a bigger role in hangovers than others.

-When alcohol is produced, small amounts of other toxic substances (like methanol, isopentanol and acetone, collectively called ‘congeners’) are formed with the ethanol.
-The presence of congeners is associated with hangover symptoms; for instance, methanol is converted to a substance that interferes with our cell activies.5,6
+When alcohol is produced it also contains some by-products called ‘congeners’.
+The presence of congeners is associated with hangover symptoms; for instance, methanol, a type of congener, is converted to a toxic compound called formaldehyde that interferes with our cell activities .

-Whiskey, cognac, and tequila are generally higher in congeners than colourless drinks like vodka, gin and run (bourbon whiskey is exceptionally high in them).
-That said, the more alcohol is distilled, the more these substances are filtered out, thus improving the quality of the alcohol (and, also, making it more expensive!).7
+Scotch whiskey, bourbon, cognac, and tequila are generally higher in congeners than colourless drinks like vodka, gin and rum.
+That said, the more alcohol is distilled, the more these substances are filtered out, thus improving the quality of the alcohol.
+[17, 18].

 6] Have a Probiotic

-The friendly bacteria that live in your gut do so much more than help with digestion; they control a lot of aspects of our body’s functioning as well as our mental health (you can read more about them here).15
+The friendly bacteria that live in your gut do so much more than help with digestion; they control a lot of aspects of our body’s functioning as well as our mental health (you can read more about this here).

-A large number of bacterial populations die off due to the excess alcohol.
-They can be recovered with the help of probiotic food (like yogurt) and drinks, which have live bacterial cultures that benefit our health by repopulating our gut .16
+A large number of bacterial populations get killed off due to excess alcohol.
+They can be recovered with the help of probiotic foods (like yoghurt), which have live bacterial cultures that can repopulate our gut .

-No matter what a drinker does, the body still has to clean up all the toxic by-products left over from the previous night.
-Drinking in moderation is ideal, but if you experience hangovers, these simple fixes will get you on the road to recovery!
+No matter what you do, the body still has to clean up all the toxic by-products left over from the previous night.
+Drinking in moderation is ideal, but if you experience hangovers, these simple fixes may help you on the road to recovery!